box/box-python-sdk/docs/terms_of_service.md

 Get User Status for a Terms of Service
 -------------------------------------

-You can retrieve an iterable of terms of service status for a user by calling `terms_of_service.get_user_status(user)`.
+You can retrieve a terms of service status for a user by calling `terms_of_service.get_user_status(user)`.

 ```python